Updated April 13, 2023

 Where to Register

-Vehicles must be registered in-person at one of the Connecticut Department of Motor Vehicles (DMV) locations.
+Vehicles must be registered in person at one of the Connecticut DMV locations.
 All visits to the DMV must be made by appointment through the DMV’s online portal.

 Required Documents